 Nay, the Hour (of Judgment) is the time promised them (for their full recompense): And that Hour will be most grievous and most bitter.
 (Surah Qamar 54:43-46)

-Surah Yunus also explains that though most prophets had been ignored by their listeners, as the Quraysh had done, there was an exception – the Prophet Jonah (Yunus) PBUH.
+Surah Yunus also explains that the prophets’ listeners mostly ignored them (as with the Quraysh).
+However, there was an exception – the Prophet Jonah (Yunus) PBUH.

 Why was there not a single township (among those We warned), which believed,- so its faith should have profited it,- except the people of Jonah?
 When they believed, We removed from them the penalty of ignominy in the life of the present, and permitted them to enjoy (their life) for a while.
 (Surah Yunus 10:98)

-The irony of the Prophet Jonah PBUH was that he was sent to a people not his own.
-Yet though his hearers were not his own people they did receive his message.
-But he had not accepted his role and in trying to run from it had been swallowed alive by a great fish.
+The Prophet Jonah was sent to a foreign people, who did receive his message.
+But he had not accepted his role, tried to run from it, and a great fish swallowed him alive.
 Surah Al-Qalam (Surah 68 – The Pen) describes how in the fish he repented of his own disobedience and was reinstated as Prophet.